Flomp/wanderer/docs/src/content/docs/develop/local-development.md

 ## Building

-When you are done with development and would like to build wanderer for production there are some steps to follow.
+When you are done with development and would like to build <span class="-tracking-[0.075em]">wanderer</span> for production there are some steps to follow.

 ### PocketBase